COGSLLC/civicjournal-time/ARCHITECTURE.md

 **Last Updated**: 2025-06-05
 **Version**: 0.4.0

+This consumer-oriented overview explains how CivicJournal-Time works and what it provides.
+It is not an implementation guide.

 ## Overview

 CivicJournal-Time is a high-performance, append-only ledger system designed for verifiable audit trails and time-series data management.
 This document provides a comprehensive overview of the system's architecture, components, and design decisions.